PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 In image recognition, we generally overlook other techniques that were used before neural networks became a standard.
 These techniques are still worth our time, as they present some advantages:
  - They are usually simpler and faster to implement.
  - If the database is small, they can outperform deep-learning methods.
- - When your grand-children will ask how the job was done before quantum deep reinforcement learning was invented, you will have a great story to tell.
+ - When your grand-children will ask how the job was done before quantum deep reinforcement learning was a thing, you will have a great story to tell.

 For these reasons, I often start addressing an image classification problem without neural networks if possible, to get an idea of the "minimum" performance I should get when switching to more powerful algorithms.
 Always know the basics.
 You don't want to be the guy that do sentiment analysis using deep pyramid CNN and don't realise a naive bayes classifier gives better results on his 50MB dataset.